 This is the best thing going for boiling water on the trail - the primary lead-up to dining on anything other than snacks or sandwiches.
-Whether for adding boiling water to a pre-packaged freeze-dried mix or for coffee or tea, this versatile "kettle" gets the job done.
+Whether for adding boiling water to a pre-packaged freeze-dried mix or for coffee or tea, renting this versatile "kettle" gets the job done.
 Featherweight at 4.2 ounces, this titanium large cup/small pot/mug holds 3 cups of liquid, and readily conducts heat to the water for a fast boil.
 This size is adequate for most trail applications - most mixes are looking for anywhere from 1-2 cups, so it's perfect for that.
-The standard fuel canister for the backpacking stove we carry nests inside the kettle for maximum space efficiency.
+The standard fuel canister for the backpacking stove we rent nests inside the kettle for maximum space efficiency.
 The lid fits like a tight glove, and will not fall off when pouring.
 The kettle has two folding handles that remain fairly cool for handling.

 As an alternative to a second pot, take along a small plastic bowl or other container for holding any mixes and the boiling water and eat straight from the plastic container after mixing.